Today's Dragon TipDisplay themes

 Tired of the same look to your Sudoku puzzles?
 We offer a whole range of puzzle display themes and the ability to devise and add your own ones.
 All colors, fonts and sizes can be easily customized to suit your taste.

 When you have solved several regular Sudoku 9x9 puzzles you may wish for a bit of a change.
-Although Sudoku Dragon offers a range of ten different puzzle sizes from the humble 4x4 up to massive 20x20 and six levels of difficulty for each size, the challenge can feel much the same.
+Although Sudoku Dragon offers a range of ten different puzzle sizes from the humble 4x4 up to massive 20x20 and six levels of difficulty for each size, the solution process can being to feel much the same.

 Our Sudoku Stripe is just one of the variations on the Sudoku theme offered by the puzzle solver.
 The stripe consists of an ordered row, column or region hidden somewhere in the grid.
 In this case (a 12x12 puzzle) it is hidden in column j.

 In addition to the Stripe, Sudoku Dragon offers some stranger alternatives.
 The first one is closely related to the stripe, but instead of an ordered row there is a nine letter word hidden somewhere in the grid as a row; column or region.
 Letters are used instead of numbers, and the letters to choose from change from one puzzle to another.
 In the following example Sudoku word puzzle there is the hidden word DIPLOMATS in row B. So at the same time as using the Sudoku strategy you can be wracking your brains for anagrams!

 Adding the diagonals of Sudoku as two additional groups, so that all the numbers must be unique in each diagonal as well as all rows; columns and regions, adds a some more complexity.
 Now a square on the diagonal belongs to three sub-groups and not just the normal two.
 The end effect is that X-Sudoku or Diagonal Sudoku puzzles can be a welcome change.